rightjs/rightjs-docs/docs/en/docs/dom/element.md

     Element.addMethods(Object methods[, boolean dont_rewrite])

-Registers additional methods for the dom-elements on the page
+Registers additional methods for the DOM elements on the page.

-__DEPRECATED__: please use the {.include} method instead
+__DEPRECATED__: Please use the {.include} method instead.

 ### .include

     Element.include(Object methods[, boolean don_rewrite])

-Registers additional methods for the dom-elements on the page
+Registers additional methods for the DOM elements on the page.

     Element.include({
       myMethod: function() {....}